Templates Manager

 }

-Latest-schema can be automatically upgraded by UniConfig after installation of new YANG repository.
+Latest-schema can be automatically upgraded by UniConfig after installing a new YANG repository.
 YANG repository is installed after deploying of new type of NETCONF/GRPC device or after manual invocation of RPC for loading of new YANG repository from directory.

-In order to enable auto-upgrading process, 'latestSchemaReferenceModuleName' must be specified in the 'config/lighty-uniconfig-config.json' file:
+In order to enable auto-upgrading process, latestSchemaReferenceModuleName must be specified in the application.properties file:

-After new YANG repository is installed, then UniConfig will look for revision of module 'latestSchemaReferenceModuleName' in the repository.
-If found revision is more recent than the last cached revision, UniConfig will automatically write identifier of the fresh repository into 'latest-schema' configuration.
-Afterwards, 'latest-schema' is used by UniConfig the same way as it would be written manually via RESTCONF.
+After new YANG repository is installed, UniConfig will look for revision of the latestSchemaReferenceModuleName module in the repository.
+If the revision found is more recent than the last cached revision, UniConfig will automatically write identifier of the fresh repository into 'latest-schema' configuration.
+Afterward, 'latest-schema' is used by UniConfig the same way as it would be written manually via RESTCONF.

 # Variables